Selected Passages from Hungarian-Ottoman Wars

 The Thaller of Apafi Mihály (before 1690) reverse side

-Apafi sought the alliance of the French against the Habsburgs in order to preserve independence, and a great achievement of his diplomacy was the mention of Transylvania as an ally of Louis XIV (r.
-1643-1715) in the Treaty of Nijmegen of 1679.
-For the cautiously politicized prince, the action of Thököly Imre was a great blow; the organization of the Kuruc movement had drained the country of the fugitives who, in Apafi’s mind, were the basis of a liberating army.
+For the cautious prince, Thököly Imre’s actions were a severe blow; the organization of the Kuruc movement had deprived the country of the refugees who, in Apafi’s eyes, formed the basis of a liberating army.
 With Thököly’s anti-Habsburg uprising, he essentially squandered this force, and with his “kingdom” in the Highlands, Thököly carved out a fourth part of Hungary.

 The lands occupied by the “kuruc” troops of Thököly